-The County will provide reasonable unpaid break time each work day to an employee who needs to express breast milk for her infant child.
-Break time must, if possible, run concurrently with any break time already provided to the employee.
+The County will provide reasonable paid break time each work day to an employee who needs to express breast milk for her infant child for up to one year after the child's birth unless doing so would result in an undue hardship.
+Break time may run concurrently with any break time already provided to the employee.
 A private room (other than a restroom) will be made available to the employee to use for this purpose.